mali0125/mtm6407-choose-your-own-adventure/intro.md

 ## Hide and Observe

-[A] (./choicea) - Joe hides behind a nearby tree and watches the figure from a safe distance to gather more information
+[A](choicea.md) - Joe hides behind a nearby tree and watches the figure from a safe distance to gather more information